Can we imagine our lives without mobile phones or applications? How many apps do you have on your phone that you almost forgot about?

-Opinion Polls: Polls allow you to find out what your users think and how they feel—asking your audience for their opinion signals that you care what they have to say.
+Opinion Polls: Polls allow you to determine what your users think and how they feel.
+You ask your audience for their opinion shows that you care about what they have to say.

 Mini-Games: Leverage games to educate and know your user’s needs.
 These provide a fun experience and improve daily active users.

-Quizzes: Quizzes can help build an interactive experience for your users and at the same time it will make them feel productive.
+Quizzes: Quizzes can help build an interactive experience for your users, and at the same time, they will make them feel productive.

 Tips on how to do it effectively

 Know the purpose: Creating meaningless game experiences with no purpose will not get you any results.
-Know your purpose and the user’s purpose to find a suitable solution that will serve both purposes.
+Know your objective and the user’s intent to find a suitable solution to satisfy your needs and user’s requirements.

-Know your target audience: Identify your target audience, their interests, their behavior, and their requirements.
-Collecting and analyzing this data will help you get a clear understanding of what strategy can be developed to satisfy them, and to increase your brand loyalty.
+Know your target audience: Identify your target audience, their interests, behavior, and requirements.
+Collecting and analyzing this data will help you understand what strategy can be developed to satisfy them and increase your brand loyalty.

-Keep it real: Understand the users’ psychology and deliver emotional responses.
-Give them what they need rather than giving what you want to give.
-Conduct surveys, take feedbacks and ask questions.
+Keep it Real: Understand the users’ psychology and deliver emotional responses.
+Give them what they need rather than giving what you want to share.
+Conduct surveys, take feedbacks, and ask questions.
 Keep it simple but real!

 Below are a few examples of how apps used gamification to boost their user engagement:

 This Forest app uses tree planting as the key gamification concept.
 It helps you stay focused on your tasks without distractions like social media.
-While you are working on a task, you “plant a seed” that may grow into a mighty tree.
+While working on a job, you “plant a seed” that may grow into a mighty tree.
 Or may not if you succumb to temptation and interrupt the activity, the tree will wither.
-The more focused you are, the more trees you can grow, and eventually they can turn into a forest.
-This is a very creative and effective way to motivate users to stay focused and reduce stress!
+The more focused you are, the more trees you can grow, and eventually, they can turn into a forest.
+This is a creative and effective way to motivate users to stay focused and reduce stress!

 Codecademy is an online platform that teaches software development and coding.
 In 2018, the company released a mobile app called Codecademy Go.
 The platform uses various elements to gamify its app!